 If what you’re doing is simply not getting you out of bed in the morning, then you may ultimately need to steer yourself in a new direction.
 But that doesn’t mean you need to ditch your job, mortgage your house and christen a start-up in order to follow your passion.

-Online study is a good way to build your interests into a career move, and with MOOCs you can even satisfy your soul without any impact on your wallet.
+Online study is a good way to build your interests into a career move, and with so many MOOCs (i.e. free online courses) available, you can satisfy your soul without any impact on your wallet.

-If you’re further along and are looking to back yourself up with qualifications, then single-unit study can get you up to speed in new areas while you continue to pay the bills.
+If you’re further along and are looking to back yourself up with qualifications, then hort courses can get you up to speed in new areas while you continue to pay the bills.

 Reports continually show that while there are certain professions that pay more (try, anything in health), the number of hours worked almost always goes up along with the pay bracket.
 If you’re making a move for the pay alone, then don’t forget that a workplace’s culture can be just as important as the money they put on the table.

 If you want to avoid the workload creep, then perhaps you should be looking to work smarter, not harder.
 Get yourself a bit more coin by proving you’re worth it and asking for a pay rise.
 Or ask your boss to put you on a course so you can increase your skillset.
-Getting your efforts recognised and having your boss invest in you could be worth more to you in the long run than making a dash for cash.
+Getting your efforts recognised and having your boss invest in you could be worth more to you in the long run than making a dash for cash — studies show that making more money doesn't necessarily make you happier.

 There are ways you can find a better work–life balance without leaving your job.
 With communications technology moving forward in leaps and bounds, working from home has never been a more viable option, and never more common.